-We met in grade school and our friendship grew all through high school.
+Today I will say good-bye to a very dear friend.
+She and I met in elementary school and our friendship grew all through high school.
 She moved away when she married a military man.
-We didn’t keep in touch on a regular basis, except for birthday and Christmas cards and an occasional random note.
-But I still felt close to her.
-We made a lot of lasting memories during those early years of our lives.
-Memories I will forever cherish.
-I think I still have those notes she passed to me in the hallway while changing classes.
+We didn’t keep in touch on a regular basis, except for birthday and Christmas cards and an occasional random note, but I still felt close to her.
+We made a lot of lasting memories during those early years of our lives, because there’s something about Those Childhood Friends.
+Those memories last a lifetime.
+I think I still have the notes she passed to me in the hallway while changing classes.

 Early this year, she was diagnosed with cancer.
-They were able to remove the tumors on her brain and she was responding well.
+They were able to remove the tumors on her brain and she was responding well to treatment.
 And then suddenly the emails stopped.
 She was the type of person who would forward those cute, feel good messages that always tells you to forward them on to 10 other people, including the person who sent it to you.
 Those annoying forwards that clog up our inboxes.
 What I wouldn’t give to have one more from her.
 She stopped checking in on Facebook.
 I emailed her a few times to see how things were going; how treatment was going but I didn’t hear back.
 I should have know then that things weren’t good.

 I will always regret that I didn’t call her sister to get an update on her progress, or even call her sister to get her phone number.
 If I had of, if I just would have made time to call, then perhaps I could have seen her one more time, face to face.
 It serves as a reminder that life is short and I want to leave this world with the least amount of regrets as possible.

 Good-bye, my friend.
-I love you.
+I will love you for always.

 Life can be hard.
 Life =Loss is another post about saying good-bye.
 We lose people we love.
 Things change.
 That’s how life is designed.
 How do you handle loss?
 Do you grieve well?